 The vice president must be prepared to take over the president’s duties and responsibilities when they are unavailable.
 They are responsible for assisting all executive officers, recruiting, and offering mentorship to new members.
 The vice president also assists with developing newsletters and social media posts.

-The secretary takes meeting notes, maintains current records, and keeps members notified of upcoming events, meetings, and recent club news.
-The secretary is responsible for the club’s logistics, collects membership dues, handles all of the club’s correspondence, and schedules locations for upcoming meetings.
+The secretary takes meeting notes, maintains current records, and notifies members of upcoming events, meetings, and recent club news.
+The secretary is also responsible for the club’s logistics, collects membership dues, handles all correspondence, and schedules locations for upcoming meetings.

 Along with assisting with organizing events and projects as needed, the secretarial role informs the club of deadlines for reports, commitments, and other tasks and enforces membership guidelines according to the club’s bylaws.